 I've done a great deal of work in a DevOps capacity, using Ansible in addition to many of the Amazon Web Services products.
 I have created Vagrant virtual machines with VirtualBox and have created customized Docker images for deployment and development purposes.
 I eventually transitioned our organization over from running Ansible playbooks by hand, to employing Jenkins to provide a user interface on top of most of the organization's automated activities.

 I have an experienced developer / engineer's level of familiarity with Elasticsearch, having provisioned and configured it for a large-scale production search engine at the DPLA, and having written mappings and analyzers for search suggestions and more-like-this queries; in addition to fine-tuning term searches.
+I have investigated Rsyslog, Logstash, and Kibana for log stream processing and have a good understanding of their setup and usage.

 I worked for a few years with BigCouch (CouchDB), the No-SQL key / value database, which the DPLA used to run as its repository of record for library metadata documents.